mitmedialab/prg-raise-playground/README.md

 # for example: npm run new:extension my_awesome_extension
 ```

-The output of the last command should direct you where to find your new extension file (which is an *index.ts* file that lives inside of the `<folder>` you passed to the `new:extension` command).
+If succesful, the output of the last command will tell you where to find your new extension file.

+It will be an an *index.ts* file that lives inside of the `<folder>` argument you passed to the `new:extension` command.

+Let's not edit the *index.ts* file just yet.

-Now that we have an *index.ts* file (no worries about editing it yet, it has all valid placeholders), we can start up our development server with the following command:
+Instead, let's start up our development server with the following command:

 ```shell script
 # NOTE: If another development server is already running, make sure to stop it first